 Texas Supreme Court

 Three committees appointed by the Supreme Court of Texas cover ethics-related issues.
-The Professional Ethics Committee for the State Bar of Texas issues written ethics opinions and is chaired by W. John Glancy of Dallas.
+The Professional Ethics Committee for the State Bar of Texas issues written ethics opinions and is chaired by Mark N. Osborn of El Paso.
 The Grievance Oversight Committee advises the Court regarding the attorney discipline system, and the Unauthorized Practice of Law Committee investigates and prosecutes persons practicing law without a license.

 State Ethics Commissions